alexpatel/cichlid/README.md

     - how do you transform (mutate) `f` into `g` so that f is correct
     - if you can do that then you can do porting it's just computer code
 - come up with your own ideas, don't read any other papers and pollute your head
-- then google about genetic algorithms
+- then google about genetic algorithms in like 4-5 days from now
 - write a paragraph in english about high level goal
     - functional notions of correctness that don't require formal steps
     - the concrete application is if u have existing piece of software